A4. Addendum: MCP Security

 MCP Servers, exposing Tools, Resources and Prompts

 MCP servers can be deployed locally on the MCP host or remotely.
-Although securing MCP servers mostly makes sense when remotely accessible, PyRASP
+Although securing MCP servers mostly makes sense when remotely accessible, PyRASP can provide security in both contexts.

-currently protects only Tools run by MCP Servers
+PyRASPcurrently protects only Tools run by MCP Servers

 MCP Servers security